 Over the past 15 years, Chris has collaborated on countless drama and documentaries for both the big and small screen, including shooting more than 50 episodes of the much loved Maori TV arts series KETE ARONUI.
 Chris has also contributed as cinematographer and co-editor to Florian Habicht’s features WOODENHEAD, KAIKOHE DEMOLITION and RUBBING FROM A LIVE MAN, as cinematographer for Zia Mandviwalla’s short films CLEAN LINEN and AMADI and again as a cinematographer for Alyx Duncan’s award-winning films THE RED HOUSE and THE TIDE KEEPER.

 Chris and partner Miriam Smith were recent recipients of the prestigious Harriet Friedlander New York Residency - where the creative team focused on developing several original feature drama and documentary projects.

 Chris, who originally trained as a stills photographer, continues to develop his photography practisewith recent work featuring on PHOTOFORUM.

 MIRIAM SMITH - WRITER / PRODUCER

-Miriam is alumni of the five month intensive Binger Writers’ Lab in Amsterdam and the Script to Screen Aotearoa Writers’ Lab.
-She has a BA in English & Film (Senior English Prize winner) and a Masters in Creative & Performing Arts, majoring in screenwriting, from the University of Auckland.
+Miriam has written for literary journals, magazines, film and feature length radio dramas for RNZ and BBC 4.
+Miriam is alumni of the Binger Writers’ Lab in Amsterdam and Script to Screen’s FilmUp Programme and Aotearoa Writers’ Lab.
+Miriam has a BA in English and Film, (winning the ‘Senior English Prize’) and a Masters in Creative and Performing Arts, majoring in screenwriting, from the University of Auckland.